fiftyonetwentyeight/5128/README.md

 5128
 mkdir ~/5128
-# Creates a directory for your project called "Hello-World" in your user directory
+# Creates a directory for your project called "5128" in your user directory

 cd ~/5128
 # Changes the current working directory to your newly created directory